-There are about 4,900 RI facilities (Research laboratories of universities or companies, nuclear medical facilities etc.) in Japan.
+There are about 4,900 RI facilities (research laboratories of universities and companies, nuclear medical facilities etc.) in Japan.

-Those facilities are required to calculate whether dose in controlled area or in boundary of plant, concentrations of air discharged and liquid effluent from the facilities is respectively lower than dose reference, concentration reference required by the law to submit applications and documents to concerned government ministries before operating the facility.
+These facilities are required to calculate whether dose in the controlled areas or within the boundary of the facility, concentrations of discharged air and liquid effluent from the facilities are respectively lower than dose and concentration references.
+It is also required by the law to submit applications and documents to concerned government ministries before operating the facility.

-The facilities are required to record and check the measurement results during practical operation with radiation monitor such as gas monitor.
-Therefore, almost all of RI facilities in Japan employ radiation control systems as below to simplify management and to perform automation of data storage of measurement results etc.
+The facilities are required to record and check the measurements during practical operation using a radiation monitor such as gas monitor.
+Therefore, almost all RI facilities in Japan employ radiation control systems to simplify the management and automation of record keeping.

-Radiation safety control system is employed in combined with the following systems in accordance with intended use.
+The radiation safety control system is employed in combination with the following systems in accordance with intended use.